 Humans have five basic senses: touch, sight, hearing, smell, and taste.
-Out of these, sight is the most important because we perceive 80% of all impressions by our eyes. (https://www.zeiss.com/vision-care/us/better-vision/health-prevention/why-good-vision-is-so-important.html).
+Out of these, sight is the most important because we perceive 80% of all impressions by our eyes (https://www.zeiss. com/vision-care/us/better-vision/health-prevention/why-goodvision-is-so-important.html).
 Though the longing and decision to commit sin comes from our mind, the eyes might have triggered for that.
-So, eyes have a prominent role in committing sexual sins.
+So, the eyes have a prominent role in committing sexual sins.

-In the Bible, the eye has a leading role in causing sin.
-The very first sin of humanity that Eve committed under the influence of Satan was at the sight of the fruits of the forbidden tree.
-“The woman saw that the tree was good for food and pleasing to the eyes, and the tree was desirable for gaining wisdom” (Gen 3:6).
-So, the curious eyesight resulted in desire, which facilitated the decision to commit sin.
+In the Bible, the eye is considered as having a leading role in causing sin.
+The very first sin of humanity was that committed by Eve under the influence of Satan, at the sight of the fruits of the forbidden tree – “The woman saw that the tree was good for food and pleasing to the eyes, and the tree was desirable for gaining wisdom” (Gen 3:6).
+So, the curiosity of the eyesight resulted in desire, which in turn facilitated the decision to commit sin.

-Bible traditionally gave superiority to the right-side organs is clear from God’s instruction on the installation ceremony of Aaron and his sons.
+That the Bible traditionally accorded a sense of superiority to the right-side organs of a person’s body is clear from God’s instruction on the installation ceremony of Aaron and his sons.
 “After this take the other ram, and when Aaron and his sons have laid their hands on its head, slaughter it.
 Some of its blood you shall take and put on the tip of Aaron’s right ear and on the tips of his sons’ right ears and on the thumbs of their right hands and the great toes of their right feet” (Ex 29:19-20).
 The prominence of the right eye is expressed in 1 Samuel 11:2 and Zechariah 11:17.
-Even if the right eye is plucked out, still the person can use the other eye for vision-related sins.
-Jesus did not use this phrase in a literal sense, but expressed the discipline necessary to avoid temptation.
+Even if the right eye is plucked out, the person can still use the other eye for vision-related sins.
+So it is obvious that Jesus did not use this phrase in a literal sense, but expressed the discipline necessary to avoid temptation.

-Jesus used hyperbolic language to instruct the need for self-control of our human body and its parts.
-Tear out the right eye symbolizes constraining the use of the eyes.
-The eyesight is only a means for adultery.
-The decision is an act of the will.
-So, getting rid of one organ will not take away the sin of lust.
-A person with one eye or single hand can still commit sin.
-The usage means to block the root cause of sin.
-The immoral inclinations will happen.
+Jesus used hyperbolic language to emphasize the need for self-control in the use of the human body and its parts.
+Tearing out the right eye is implicit of constraining the use of the eyes.
+The eyesight is only a means to committing adultery, the decision per se being an act of the will.
+So, getting rid of one organ will not take away one’s capacity for the sin of lust.
+A person with one eye or a single hand can still commit sin.
+The usage of the measures referred to by Jesus is a means to block the root cause of sin.
+Immoral inclinations will happen.
 But we must stop the occasions that arouse them.
 Job had made a covenant with his eyes not to gaze upon a virgin (Job 31:1).
-While avoiding sins with our bodily parts, we should engage them for virtuous deeds.
+While avoiding sin with the use of our bodily parts, we ought to engage the same for virtuous deeds.

-In order to avoid an eternal misery in the hell, it is better to get rid of whatever organ that might lead to it.
-We must sacrifice the sinful pleasures for the eternal joy in heaven.
+In order to avoid eternal misery in Hell, it is better to get rid of whatever organ that might lead to it.
+We must sacrifice the sinful pleasures for the eternal joys of Heaven.
 In a positive sense, we should use both eyes to do good and to build up the kingdom of God.
 The salvation of our immortal soul is more important than the sensual pleasures.